anniliu0502/Marketing-Analytics-Portfolio/README.md

 ---

 ### 🍽 Project 3: Starbucks Reward Program Optimization
-**Goal:** Analyze how Starbucks can improve its in-App Promotions to reduce customer retention rate **What I Did:**
+**Goal:** Analyze how Starbucks can improve its in-App Promotions to reduce customer retention rate.
+**What I Did:**
 - Designed survey and distrubute it to target audience.
 - Survey questions include attribution, willingness to pay, peceptions on comeptitors' brands.